If you are about to purchase a generator for your camper or RV, it is good to know how to Charge an RV Battery with a Generator.

 Charging an RV battery with a generator is not as easy as it might sound.

-The main problem is that the charging voltage of generators can vary significantly, and there are many factors that affect this.
+The main problem is that the charging voltage of generators can vary significantly, and many factors affect this.

-But, in general, you will need to know what type of voltage your RV battery requires before you plug it in to charge.
+But, in general, you will need to know what voltage your RV battery requires before you plug it in to charge.

 Ensure that the combined wattage of all appliances plugged into your generator does not exceed the generator’s capacity, or else overloading could cause damage or even start a fire.